 Bret S. Danilowicz, Ph.D. named eighth president of Radford University

-The Radford University Board of Visitors announced today the selection of Bret S. Danilowicz, Ph.D., as Radford University’s eighth president, effective July 1.
+The Radford University Board of Visitors announced on Thursday, December 9, 2021 the selection of Bret S. Danilowicz, Ph.D., as Radford University’s eighth president, effective July 1.
 He succeeds Brian O. Hemphill, Ph.D., who left Radford in June to accept another university presidency.

 “He is a proven leader and possesses the background and experience required to take us to the next level and into the future.
 He clearly demonstrated to both the Search Committee and the Board of Visitors his energy and commitment to higher education, as well as his life-long goal of becoming a president of a major university such as Radford,” said Robert A. Archer, rector of the board.
 “I am convinced that Dr. Danilowicz, along with his wife Kay, are a perfect fit for Radford and for the extended Radford community.”